|Training – Italy|

 Mondadori provides foreign language courses for its employees; the number of hours provided for these courses has fallen sharply following the decision to focus training on production and business needs, and the consequent review of training investments.

 Training on safety in the workplace

-In 2015 a new methodology was defined for identifying employees exposed to specific risks and planning the relative mandatory medical check-ups thanks to the computer system for the management of health and safety in the workplace: the continuously updated software is used to comply with workplace safety and hygiene regulations; it also makes it possible to monitor and manage aspects related to staff training and the internal Supervisory body to monitor the company’s respect for the regulations.
+In 2016 the Mondadori Group configured a computer system for the management of health and safety in the workplace in order to identify workers exposed to risks and plan the relative mandatory medical check-ups: the software, continuously updated, is used to comply with workplace hygiene and safety regulations and also makes it possible to monitor and manage aspects relating to staff training.
+Again using software, the internal Supervisory body can constantly monitor the company’s respect for safety regulations.

-Thanks to this course, which in 2013-2014 made it possible to provide almost all employees with the mandatory training, in 2015 over 400 additional courses were held for new hires for the general and specific part pertaining to safety, store supervisors, managers of the prevention and protection service (RSPP) and workers’ safety representatives (RSL) for their respective updating sessions.
+Thanks to this course, in 2016 over 300 e-learning courses were held for new hires for the general and specific part pertaining to safety, for store supervisors, managers of the prevention and protection service and workers’ safety representatives for their respective updating sessions.